Salil-1012/Final_Project_EDA/README.md

 ## Contact
-Created by [Salil-1012] - feel free to contact me!
+Created by [Salil chandan] - feel free to contact me!